-Australians are getting richer, with an average per capita household wealth rising to a record high of $522,032 in June this year – a 20.3% increase from the previous year.
+Australians are getting richer, with an average per capita household wealth rising to a record high of $522,032 in June last year – a 20.3% increase from the previous year.

 Much of this growth in wealth can be attributed to our Baby Boomers, who are reaping the rewards of a booming property market and long-term investments in their superannuation.